alexkarlovitz/hejhal/README.md

 **Warning:** Some of the notation changes across documents.
 Sorry in advance for any confusion!

 ## Visuals
-this folder contains python code for creating visuals of fundamental domains in the upper half plane and disk models.
+This folder contains python code for creating visuals of fundamental domains in the upper half plane and disk models.
 These files produced the visuals in the LaTeX documents in Notes.

 ## References